 Devise Your Social Media Strategy

 Begin formulating your social media strategy by using one or two platforms you feel would be best for reaching your target audience.
-It’s okay to sign up for multiple social platforms, but only spend your time on one or two.
-(It’s better to direct your time mastering one than do an average job on several.)
+It’s better to direct your time mastering one social platform than do an average job on several.
 Create a mix of memes, posts, tweets, articles and other content relevant to your book’s message.
 20% of the time should be for promoting your book or bringing your followers on your publishing journey.
 80% of the time should be content interesting to your followers that does not directly promote your book.

 While You're Writing (3-6 months)